Institut Montaigne: Research

 Institut Montaigne also developed a game dedicated to public finances, allowing players to understand how budgetary and macroeconomic policies impact the French public deficit and the national debt.

-Institut organizes political forums to which citizens are invited to draft new policies.
-For instance, in 2012, Institut Montaigne held a citizen's conference on the French healthcare system.
-A representative panel of 25 participants was informed of the functioning of the healthcare system, its challenges and its issues.
+Institut Montaigne organizes political forums to which citizens are invited to draft new policies.
+For instance, in 2012, it held a citizen's conference on the French healthcare system.
+A representative panel of 25 participants was informed of the functions of the healthcare system and its challenges.
 After a series of workshops, the panel released a report in which it stated its main policy proposals.

 Activities

 Institut Montaigne expresses concrete policy proposals to enhance both competitiveness and social cohesion.
 The ideas are conveyed through four types of publications: